RosterElf Logo

 Purpose & scope

-Why accurate timekeeping matters and who must comply.
+Why accurate timekeeping matters and which employees must comply.

 Policy statement

-The organisation's commitment to accurate time recording and fair pay.
+Your commitment to accurate time recording and correct, fair pay.

 Recording work hours

-How to clock in/out and record start and finish times.
+How to clock in and out and record start, finish and break times.

 Timesheet submission